aminry/amin-roudaki/content/pages/index.md

     type: section_content
     title: About
     content: >
-      My takes on various topics from best practices to building services and Ads infrastructure.
+      My takes on various topics from best practices to u services and Ads infrastructure.
     actions:
       - label: Contact Me